GeorgePearse/python-introductory-data-science/README.md

 ## Flask

-* What is an endpoint
+* What is an endpoint?
 * Deploying a very simple model